 Through computer-based training and digital textbooks, the courses in this series provide comprehensive guidance on how to identify patterns of possible financial crime.
-Sophisticated financial crime training demonstrates to regulators that the financial institution is investing in its compliance regime.
+Sophisticated financial intelligence training demonstrates to regulators that the financial institution is investing in its compliance regime.

 Trade-Based Money Laundering:

 The FCT (Trade-Based Money Laundering) program provides training on how financial institutions can spot patterns of money laundering and terrorist financing in international trade.